paulross/PythonExtensionPatterns/doc/sphinx/source/containers_and_refcounts.rst

     PyObject *PyDict_GetItemWithError(PyObject *p, PyObject *key);

+This will segfault if either argument is NULL.
 Currently, the only failure mode is if the first argument is not a dictionary.

 For code and tests see: